haddocking/haddocking.github.io/education/HADDOCK-binding-sites/index.md

 <hr>
 ## Identifying a binding pocket from the contact statistics

-We will now make use of the contact statistics abtained previously to target a specific binding site in a new docking run.
+We will now make use of the contact statistics obtained previously to target a specific binding site in a new docking run.
 We should make use of statistics obtained from a full docking run.
 In the previous section we have identified a preferred binding pocket in what should be chain B of the receptor (with residue numbering starting at 2001).

 We can extract the most contacted residue for chain B from the file containing the contacts statistics provided in the ```runs``` directory and called ```AcrB-rifampicin-surface-full-contacts.lis```